alex-ruddell/alex-ruddell/README.md

 My name is Alex Ruddell.
 I am a Mechatronics Engineer and keen Software Developer -- Welome to my personal GitHub!

 - 🔭 I’m currently working on my personal website and the Engineering Revue website!
 Check it out at... http://engrevue.co.nz
-- 🌱 I’m currently waiting to begin working at Olympic Software NZ!
+- 🌱 I’m currently working at Olympic Software NZ!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My degree is in Mechatronics Engineering but I am braving the software world!